How do you become a Pinterest Virtual Assistant?

-What’s your #1 piece of advice for anyone who wants to be a Pinterest Account Manager?
+What’s your #1 piece of advice for anyone who wants to be a Pinterest Virtual Assistant?

 My number one advice for an aspiring Pinterest VA would be to INVEST time and money into learning Pinterest skills, have packages and website ready, spend some time thinking about how many hours you want to work, how you’re going to woo clients as well as keep hustling everyday until you make it.

 There’s still a huge demand for Pinterest virtual assisting and management out there, but make sure you do quality work and the rest will come.
 Focus on building a reputation, give value to your potential clients and they will want to hire you.
 Don’t be all sales-y in the beginning.

 You have to give before you can receive.